Anviella/Privacy-Policy-for-Yardim/README.md

 ## Privacy Policy
-This Privacy Policy explains how the Ticket Bot collects, uses, and protects user data.
+This Privacy Policy explains how the Yardim#6615's collects, uses, and protects user data.

 # 1. Data Collected